A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Model Simulation and Results

 \subsection{Utility Value and Attack Magnitude}

-In Fig.~\ref{optimistic_pa}, we plot the steady state utility values in an optimistic system for different attack magnitudes, from $P_{a}=0.1$ to $P_{a}=1$, under the same monitoring mechanism, $P_{detect}=0.9$.
-In Fig.~\ref{op_vs_con}, we illustrate the average utility values for different attack magnitudes, $P_{a}$, under two different monitoring mechanism for both an optimistic system and a conservative system. $P_{detect}$ is $0.9$ in Fig.~\ref{op_vs_con}(a), and it is 0.5 in Fig.~\ref{op_vs_con}(b).
+In Figure~\ref{optimistic_pa}, we plot the steady state utility values in an optimistic system for different attack magnitudes (from $P_{attack}=0.1$ to $P_{attack}=1$) under the same monitoring mechanism ($P_{detect}=0.9$).
+In Figure~\ref{op_vs_con}, we illustrate the average utility values for both optimistic and conservative systems under different attack magnitudes ($P_{attack}$) using two different monitoring mechanisms $P_{detect}$.

-According to Fig.~\ref{optimistic_pa} and Fig.~\ref{op_vs_con}, aggregate data in an optimistic system with a low $P_{a}$ is reliable most of the time.
-However, if the attack magnitude increases, the collected data becomes mostly unreliable.
-On the other hand, the aggregate data in a conservative system is mostly unreliable even with low magnitude of attack.
-However, with an increase in magnitude of attack in a conservative system, it becomes more unreliable.
+According to Figure~\ref{optimistic_pa} and Figure~\ref{op_vs_con}, aggregate data in an optimistic system with a low $P_{attack}$ is reliable most of the time.
+However, if the attack magnitude increases, the aggregate data becomes mostly unreliable.
+On the other hand, the aggregate data in a conservative system is mostly unreliable even with small attack magnitudes.
+Nevertheless,in a conservative system, with an increase in attack magnitude, it becomes more unreliable.

-Fig.~\ref{op_vs_con} also reveals that with a reduction in $P_{detect}$, the effect of attack magnitude on utility values follows the same trend with just a small decrease in utility values.
-The effect of attack magnitude on utility value is almost linear.
-Furthermore, as $P_{detect}$ decreases, the difference between average utility values of an optimistic system and a conservative system increases as $c_c$ is same for both systems.
-The only difference is in $c_u$ which is dependent on undecided devices.
+In addition, Figure~\ref{op_vs_con} reveals that with a reduction in $P_{detect}$, the effect of attack magnitude on utility values follows the same trend with just a small decrease in utility values.
+The effect of attack magnitude on utility values is almost linear.
+Furthermore, as $P_{detect}$ decreases, the difference between average utility values of an optimistic system and a conservative system increases because of higher cost for undecided data inputs ($c_u$) in conservative systems.